ukncsc/zero-trust-architecture/2-Know-your-User-Service-and-Device-identities.md

 Each device that your organisation owns should be uniquely identifiable in a single device directory.
 This is usually achieved using a PKI, which cryptographically binds a keypair to an identity.
 This enables efficient asset management and provides clear visibility of the devices which access your services and data.

 The zero trust policies you define will use compliance and health claims from a device to make decisions about which data it can access and the actions it can perform.
 A strong identity is required to ensure these claims can be validated.
-The identity itself is not sensitive, but the ability to prove ownership of it is.

 The strength of the authentication of a device's identity depends on the device type, hardware and platform: